 The war-torn country of Syria has long been mired in a violent civil war that has seen many Syrian citizens disappear.
 Armed opposition groups detain some individuals, and others have been subjected to forced disappearances.
 In 2019, Syria recorded one of the highest numbers of missing persons (100,000) in the world due to the ongoing conflict.

-Dubbed the Kidnap Capital, Colombia has a pretty high number of missing persons.
-The problem can be traced to early 2009, when drug cartels and guerrilla groups like the M-19 used kidnapping to extort money from victims.
-Eleven years later, the country is still wrought with conflict as armed groups kidnap people to develop fear among civilians in a bid to maintain control.
-According to the Department of Arauca, 2020 had the highest number of missing persons.
-A person would be reported missing every three days.
+One of the most dangerous countries in South America, Colombia was once given the unofficial nickname "The Kidnapping Capital of the World".
+The problem can be traced to the 1970s, when drug cartels and guerrilla groups like the M-19 used kidnapping to extort money from victims.
+Decades later, the country is still wrought with conflict as armed groups use kidnappings to foster fear among civilians in a bid to maintain control.
+According to the Department of Arauca, a person was reported missing every three days in Colombia in 2020.

 According to Mexico’s national register, more than 100,000 people have been reported missing over the last two years (2020-2022).
 Many missing persons in Mexico are victims of violence associated with organized crime.
 Mexico's actual number of missing persons is likely much higher than its official number, as many abductions go unreported because victims fear the repercussions of involving the authorities.